-Secondly, the distortion of space surrounding a black hole can be detected by earth inhabitants.
-Gravitational lens predicted by the Einstein’s theory of relativity was repeatedly noted by astronomers near massive objects such as galaxies, black holes or our sun.
+Secondly, the distortion of space surrounding a black hole can be detected by earthlings.
+The gravitational lens predicted by Einstein’s theory of relativity was repeatedly noted by astronomers near massive objects such as galaxies, black holes, or our sun.

-Finally, a black hole can have a gravitational effect on celestial objects: planets, stars, asteroids and comets.
-Thus, we come to the original question: how far from the solar system will our hypothetical black star pass by?
+Finally, a black hole can have a gravitational effect on celestial objects: planets, stars, asteroids, and comets.
+Thus, we come to the original question: how far from the solar system would our hypothetical black star pass by?

-Clearly, the closer the black hole is, the worse the outcomes are for us.
+Clearly, the closer the black hole is, the worse the outcome is for us.
 Imagine a sparrow flying through a spider web between the branches of trees.
-The close proximity to this monstrous black hole can alter planetary orbit or cause distortion of the entire solar system.
+The close proximity to this monstrous black hole could alter planetary orbit or cause distortion of the entire solar system.

-If the gravity exerted by the black hole changes our orbit around the sun to be closer, or, alternatively takes it further away from it, there is a possibility of catastrophic climate changes, tsunamis, typhoons and earthquakes of an unprecedented magnitude.
+If the gravity exerted by the black hole changed our orbit around the sun to be closer, or, alternatively took it further away from it, there would be a possibility of catastrophic climate changes, tsunamis, typhoons, and earthquakes of an unprecedented magnitude.

-Let us now imagine that our visitor was not just a black hole, but a super-massive monster with the event horizon of more than five times of that the entire solar system.
-Naturally, such a giant can swallow us up with the sun and the planets just like white shark devours an unfortunate tuna fish.
+Let us now imagine that our visitor was not just a black hole but a super-massive monster with an event horizon of more than five times bigger than our entire solar system.
+Naturally, such a giant could swallow us up with the sun and the planets just like a white shark can swallow an unfortunate tuna fish.

 But will we be able to at least look inside the dark monster?
-Suppose we have created a kind of protective shield that protects the planet from any outside threats, including the monstrous gravity measured in millions of G’s.
-Earth will make its way down the spiral orbit towards the event horizon of an unwanted visitor.
+Let’s suppose that we have created a kind of protective shield that protects the planet from any outside threats, including the monstrous gravity measured in millions of G’s.
+Earth would make its way down the spiral orbit towards the event horizon of an unwanted visitor.

-In the case when a giant black hole with a mass of five million suns, for example, the one that will be situated right in the center of our galaxy, we will have about 16 seconds to get down after crossing the event horizon, until singularity point is achieved.
+In case if a giant black hole with a mass of five million suns appeared right in the center of our galaxy, we would have about 16 seconds to get down after crossing the event horizon, until we reach the singularity point.

-During this travel, we will be able to see the stars because their light penetrates inside black holes, but distorted space and time will change them beyond recognition.
-It will seem to us as if we were looking through some kind of an unimaginable kaleidoscope.
+During this travel, we would be able to see the stars because their light penetrates inside black holes, but distorted space and time would change them beyond recognition.
+It would seem to us as if we were looking through some kind of an unimaginable kaleidoscope.

-Near the singularity, the entire universe around us will shrink into a thin strip of glowing blue light, and then the remnants of what once was Earth will enter into a state of infinite distortion, which borders known to us space and time.
+Near the singularity point, the entire universe around us would shrink into a thin strip of glowing blue light, and then the remnants of what once was Earth would enter into a state of infinite distortion.